JJ/granada-off/text/hopscotch.md

 read first the Geekery chapter, which, besides, is the longest and best documented.
 If you are an Erasmus visitor to the city, read the chapter about the University.
-If you like urban art, there is a chapter I love on graffiti; if you are more curious about people, three chapters on buskers, whorehouses and famous eccentrics plus the one that describes the quote unquote off-limits parts of Granada might be the ones for you.
+If you like urban art, there is a chapter I loved to write on graffiti, which I love, too; if you are more curious about urban dwellers, three chapters on buskers, whorehouses and famous eccentrics plus the one that describes the quote unquote off-limits parts of Granada might be the ones for you.

-If you like the water, you are in luck: there is a chapter on water *and* another about snow.
+If you like water, you are in luck: there is a chapter on water *and* another about snow.

 All this to say that, really, make your own way through the